Since 2003, Paul has been an inpatient five times at hospitals in Thailand. All of his stays have been at international hospitals.

 Why Blood Is Important for the Body

 The human body can not live without blood.
 This is due to three primary reasons.
 First, red blood cells carry oxygen to all cells of the body.
-Second, white blood cells fight infection in our body and work to keep us healthy.
+Second, white blood cells fight infection in our bodies and work to keep us healthy.
 Third, the blood carries nourishment in the form of glucose and other essential chemicals to all cells of the body.

 Is It Important to Get Your Blood Tested?

 There are three general reasons why blood test results are important for our health.
 First, the results aid doctors in evaluating how well organs such as the kidneys, liver, thyroid, and heart are working in the body.
 Second, blood test results help doctors diagnose diseases and conditions like cancer, HIV/AIDS, diabetes, anemia, and coronary heart disease.
 Third, tests help find out if one has risk factors for heart disease, prostate cancer, and other ailments.

 How Are Blood Tests Conducted?

 A blood test is conducted by drawing a vial or vials of blood from patients in a clinic or hospital setting.
 This is usually done by first inserting a tourniquet on a patient's arm.
 After a vein is found, a butterfly needle is inserted into the vein, and blood is drawn into the needle's attached tubing.
 The contents of the tubing are then inserted into a vial labeled with the name of the patient.

 After blood is collected, the vials containing it are sent to a laboratory for processing and analysis.
 The first step in processing many blood tests is separating the plasma from the cellular portion of the blood.
 This is done by spinning the samples in a centrifuge with the result of the plasma liquid part of the blood on the top and the blood cells on the bottom of a test tube.
 Next, the blood samples are put into a blood analyzer.
 This equipment generates results quickly both electronically and graphically.